Taking a basic science research approach to understanding cancer

 - Deciphering crosstalk between: histone modifications; histone modifications and DNA methylation; and histone modifications and post-translational modifications of non-histone substrates

-Epigenetics-based research provides new avenues for cancer treatment
+Epigenetics research provides new avenues for cancer treatment

 Epimutations, unlike genetic mutations, can be reversed by chemotherapeutic intervention, which makes epigenetic therapy conceptually appealing.
 Researchers in the department are screening and identifying small-molecule regulators of epigenetic modifiers and evaluating their potential as anti-cancer drugs, providing clear translational relevance to this research.

-As an example, mutliple departmental research teams combined their expertise to use cell culture experiments, computational approaches evaluating cancer cell line RNAi screens, and animal xenograft models to show that small molecule inhibition of an arginine methyltransferase (CARM1) in CREBBP/EP300-mutated diffuse large B-cell lymphomas (DLBCLs) reduces histone acetyltransferase activity and causes synthetic lethality through downregulation of CBP-target genes.
+As an example, multiple departmental research teams combined their expertise to use cell culture experiments, computational approaches evaluating cancer cell line RNAi screens, and animal xenograft models to show that small molecule inhibition of an arginine methyltransferase (CARM1) in CREBBP/EP300-mutated diffuse large B-cell lymphomas (DLBCLs) reduces histone acetyltransferase activity and causes synthetic lethality through downregulation of CBP-target genes.
 This synthetic interaction reveals the possibility that combination therapy using CARM1 inhibitors with CBP/p300 inhibitors may be useful for treating DLBCLs and other cancers with non-mutated CREBBP/EP300.

 Examples of faculty engaged in epigenetics research:

 Blaine Bartholomew - ATP-dependent chromatin remodelers influence on chromatin dynamics and non-coding RNA transcription